Weltraumschaf/blog.weltraumschaf.de/content/blog/Debian_and_the_outdated_Ruby_Gems.md

 hassle, too.
 And now I realized the same  problem with Ruby Gems.
 But there is a solution as described [here][2] (german blog post).

-By  default  Debian  disables  the <kbd>gem  update  --system</kbd>  to  prevent circumventing  the Debian  packet management  system.
+By  default  Debian  disables  the `gem  update  --system`  to  prevent circumventing  the Debian  packet management  system.
 If  you need  a newer  Gem version you can install the [rubygems-update][3]: